zama-ai/terraform-mpc-modules/README.md

 For issues and questions:
 - Check the example configurations in `examples/`
 - Review individual module documentation in `modules/`
-- Consult AWS EKS and S3 best practices
+- Consult the KubeIP documentation and AWS EKS best practices
+- See `README_KUBEIP_UPDATES.md` for migration details from previous architecture
 - Open an issue for bugs or feature requests

+---

+> **🔄 Architecture Evolution**: This module collection has evolved from a complex AWS PrivateLink-based architecture to a simplified KubeIP strategy.
+The new approach eliminates VPC networking complexity while maintaining security through enclave attestation and restrictive security groups.
+See `README_KUBEIP_UPDATES.md` for detailed migration information.